-Adopted by the 63rd WMA General Assembly, Bangkok, Thailand, October 2012
+Adopted by the 63rd WMA General Assembly, Bangkok, Thailand, October 2012 and revised by the 74th WMA General Assembly, Kigali, Rwanda, October 2023

-Electronic cigarettes (e-cigarettes) are products designed to deliver nicotine to a user in the form of a vapor.
-They are usually composed of a rechargeable battery-operated heating element, a replaceable cartridge that contains nicotine and/or other chemicals, and an atomizer that, when heated, turns the contents of the cartridge into a vapor (not smoke).
-This vapor is then inhaled by the user.
-These products are often made to look like other tobacco-derived products like cigarettes, cigars, and pipes.
+Electronic cigarettes (e-cigarettes) and other electronic nicotine delivery systems (ENDS) are products designed to deliver nicotine to a user in the form of an aerosol.
+These products are usually composed of a mouthpiece, a rechargeable battery-operated heating element, a replaceable cartridge that contains liquid nicotine and/or other chemicals, and an atomizer that, when heated, turns the contents of the cartridge into an aerosol.
+This aerosol is then inhaled by the user and exhaled.
+These products are often made to look like other tobacco-derived products like cigarettes, cigars, pipes, toys and electronics that appeal to young people.
 They can also be made to look like everyday items such as pens and USB memory sticks.
+ENDS and their risks are outlined in more detail in the WMA Statement on Health Hazards of Tobacco Products and Tobacco-Derived Products.